-Data from human fresh intact tissues can be used to improve clinical success, by testing potential new drugs in the closest possible model to patients and can also add enormous commercial value to assets by demonstrating proof of concept in living biospecimens.
-We have worked with over 150 Pharma and Biotech companies: please see our publications page for examples.
+Data from patient derived explants (PDE) can be used to improve clinical success, by testing potential new drugs in the closest possible model to patients and can also add enormous commercial value to assets by demonstrating proof of concept in living biospecimens.
+We have worked with over 150 Pharma and Biotech companies – see our publications page for examples.

 Inflammatory bowel diseases (IBD), such as ulcerative colitis and Crohn’s disease, have become a key focus for Pharma in recent years.
 Our scientists have extensive experience with efficacy, contractility, safety, ex vivo cultures, and ADME assays using intestinal tissue.
 We can access tissues from patients suffering from IBD, including Crohn’s disease and ulcerative colitis to investigate drug effects on intestinal permeability and inflammation.